DisposaBoy/GoSublime/SUPPORT.md

 * I do not use Package Control and therefore not able to offer support for any issue related to it.
 * As a user, *you* are expected take care when updating GoSublime.
-* You are advised *not* to blindly automatically update GoSublime without at least reading CHANGELOG.md.
+* You are advised *not* to utomatically update GoSublime.

 # Go